-The use of the recording shall be restricted to the current run of the production or a remount of the production produced in North America or Great Britain.
+The use of the recordings taken in accordance with this Paragraph 29.4 shall be restricted to the current run of the production or a remount of the production produced in North America or United Kingdom.
 The exceptions shall be:

-i) Usage of this promotional recording may continue beyond the run of the current production to permit Mirvish Productions to demonstrate their work to investors or for sales promotion of future or new productions by Mirvish Production in the manner described in this Article 28.3. ii) Provided the Producer obtains written permission from the Association in advance, Mirvish Productions may use material from the recording for use in a compilation or montage of other Mirvish shows to promote itself.
+i.
+Usage of promotional recordings may continue beyond the run of the current production to permit ii.
+Provided the Producer obtains written permission from the Association in advance, Producer may use material from the promotional recordings for use in a compilation or montage of other shows produced or presented by Producer to promote itself.
 The Association's permission will not be unreasonably withheld.